Mr H Jones

 Outside of teaching, Ms Thompson enjoys designing and making clothes, running and ballroom dancing.

-Dr M van den Heuvel: Head of Lower Sixth and Lead Practitioner of Science
+Dr M van den Heuvel: Head of Sixth Form and Lead Practitioner of Science

 Dr van den Heuvel obtained his Bachelor and Master’s degrees in Molecular Sciences at Wageningen University in the Netherlands before going on to work in the field of genetics science at the Netherlands Cancer Institute in Amsterdam and continuing this work at Stanford University in Palo Alto (California, USA).
 He obtained his PhD in Molecular Genetics from the University of Amsterdam in 1993.